Introduction

 This package is structured with a class hierarchy, which offers fantasy information at various abstraction levels:

-• At the top level is the Game class.
-A game, in the Yahoo! fantasy sense, is individual leagues you are part of – both active and historical.
+Gameclass.
+A game, in the Yahoo! fantasy sense, is individual leagues you are part of – both active and historical.Next comes the

-• Next comes the League class.
+Leagueclass.
 This is a particular instance of a game.
 It represents a particular season and game code that you played in.
-The league is found by its unique league ID.
+The league is found by its unique league ID.Next level down in the hierarchy is the

-• Finally at the lowest level are individual players that either exist on a team or are free agents.
+Teamclass.
+Within a league there are individual teams.
+The teams can be your own teams that you owned or one of your opponents.Finally at the lowest level are individual players that either exist on a team or are free agents.
 There is no Player class to represent this level.